robpco/homebrew-tap/README.md

 ### terraform - tool to build, change, and version infrastructure

+An alternative to the official brew `terraform` formula which compiles from source and therefore requires `go` and `gox`

+- On macOS, it downloads the binary directly from Hashicorp's server
+- On Linux, it runs the installer from [https://github.com/robertpeteuil/terraform-installer](https://github.com/robertpeteuil/terraform-installer)

 ```bash
 brew install robpco/tap/terraform
 ```

 ### packer - tool for creating identical machine images for multiple platforms

+An alternative to the official brew `packer` formula which compiles from source and therefore requires `go` and `gox`

+- On macOS, it downloads the binary directly from Hashicorp's server
+- On Linux, it runs the installer from [https://github.com/robertpeteuil/packer-installer](https://github.com/robertpeteuil/packer-installer)

 ```bash
 brew install robpco/tap/packer